mrdoob/three.js/threejs/lessons/threejs-shadows.md

 }
 ```

-The other is a `DirectionalLight` so the spheres get some defintion
+The other is a `DirectionalLight` so the spheres get some definition

 ```js
 {